-VART 2116 Painting: Image and Interpretation (3,4,0) (E) Prerequisite: VART 1006 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts
+VART 2116 Painting: Image and Interpretation (3,4,0) (E) Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses paint, the consideration of different painting supports, health and safety issues as well as the efficiency of studio practice.

 This course aims to introduce students to the full range of materials and processes of painting.
 It provides opportunities for substantial skill development through extensive studio practice of different genres including portrait, landscape, still life and abstraction.
-The course also consolidates the technical expertise in painting including the understanding of the material quality of paint, the consideration of different painting supports, health and safety issues as well as the efficiency of studio practice.
+The course also consolidates the technical expertise in painting including the understanding of the material quality of